CynthiaEagen/TTRPGNoteTaker/README.md

     The application will use SQLite and TypeORM to facilitate this.
 Create a Note class with the required attributes and use TypeORM in order to create and manage the data

 FR6, NFR6, & NFR6a:
-    Each Game will be stored as a separate table.
+    Each Game will be stored as an object with a one-to-many relationship with a collection of Notes.